 By Viola Pruss

-Seconds after I meet with Inga Malitski in the back room of her Akinsdale butcher shop, I am sniffing a container filled with stir-fry beef.
+Seconds after I meet with Inga Malitski in the back room of her Akinsdale butcher shop,

 It’s a quality check, Malitski explains before she pulls more meat-filled dishes from a large walk-in cooler.
 She peels back the covers on each, moves its contents around, and smells them.
 Then she checks for discolouring.